moderndatacompany/dataos.info/docs/resources/depot/index.md

 <aside class="callout">

 🗣 Depot Service is a DataOS Service that manages the Depot Resource.
-It facilitates in-depth introspection of depots and their associated storage engines.
+It facilitates in-depth introspection of Depots and their associated storage engines.
 Once a Depot is created, users can obtain comprehensive information about the datasets contained within, including details such as constraints, partition, indexing, etc.

 </aside>